-Once your Nutritional History Questionnaire has been received and your veterinary nutritionist has strategized with your vet, your pet's nutritional assessment can be completed, and the plan comes together.
+Once your Nutritional History Questionnaire has been received and your board certified veterinary nutritionist has strategized with your vet, your pet's nutritional assessment can be completed, and the plan comes together.

 See how a with Vet Consults work, and learn how to get the most out of it.